willy00/Simple-Form-bruteforce/README.md

 (path to python3) webflooder.py
 ```
 ## Disclaimer
-I am not to be held responsible for any misuse of this tool.
+I am not to be held responsible for any misuse of this tool, this is made for educational purposes only.